Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 16.29.01 UTC
+- WIB: Senin, 16 Desember 2024 17.31.33 UTC
-- WITA: Senin, 16 Desember 2024 17.29.01 UTC
+- WITA: Senin, 16 Desember 2024 18.31.33 UTC
-- WIT: Senin, 16 Desember 2024 18.29.01 UTC
+- WIT: Senin, 16 Desember 2024 19.31.33 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success